 Fathers are important, but mothers cannot control what a child’s father does or doesn’t do with his fatherly role.
-What we can do is gently encourage them to take some of these tips into consideration.
+However, we can gently encourage them to take some of these tips into consideration.
 If a father isn’t present, look around at the other men in your life.
 Thoughtfully consider what kind of male role models we have for our sons.
 There are great men all around us, like coaches, teachers, family friends, and extended family members.
-Having a strong male role model in our son’s lives is vital to their success and their future.
+Having a strong male role model in our son’s lives is vital to their success and future.